Challenge 1: Anti-Debugger

 The rules are simple: the player has to guess a word letter by letter.
 If the letter is in the word, it is displayed.
 If the letter is not in the word, an additional part of the hangman is drawn (in the implementation, the hangman is always drawn, but whatever).

 The hangman has 6 parts: head, body, left arm, right arm, left leg, right leg.
-Therefore, the player has 6 chances to guess the word.
+Therefore, the player can make 6 mistakes before losing the game.

-The game developer is worried that some players might cheat by modifying the
+The game developer is worried that some players might try to analyze or manipulate the game using a debugger such as gdb.

 Download the files for this challenge using: